Kyriosity/read-write/readme+/dev/design/README.md

 - details of implementation, like sort algorithms,
 - code and docu management (as management system choice),
 - maintenance of design artifacts (docu).

+Design may have optional outcomes as

++ maintenance of acquired or imaginative [design samples](readme+/design_samples.md)

 ## The role of the designer (architect)